locnnil/workshop/docs/reference/workshop-definition.rst

 Filename convention
 -------------------

+A project which defines a single workshop can store a definition file named :file:`workshop.yaml` or :file:`.workshop.yaml` in the project folder.

-Workshop definition files should be located in the :file:`.workshop` folder, with the filename :file:`<NAME>.yaml`.
+To define more than one workshop, the definition files should be located in the :file:`.workshop` folder, with the filename :file:`<NAME>.yaml`.

 Here, :samp:`<NAME>` is a placeholder that stands for the actual name